 Project: Their Hearts are in This Land.
 June 2017-June 2018

 The exhibit explored the dynamic and diverse Native communities of this place we call home and highlights living Native cultures rather than stories of the past.
-This exhibit is a collaboration between the Museum Studies students at the University of Oregon, local Native people and the Lane County History Museum and will run for one year.
+This exhibit, a collaboration between the Museum Studies students at the University of Oregon, local Native people, and the Lane County History Museum, ran for one year.

-Our primary goal, through consultation with local Native people, is to connect the public to those stories and hopefully generate the dialogue we see missing in the settler narrative of the Lane County Historical Museum.
-Our goal is not to tell those stories—as they are not ours to tell—but to invite you to learn from this representation of tribal lifeways, cultures, and traditions and leave with a desire to learn more.
-We offer only a glimpse into the complex and deep history of Native people in Western Oregon.
+Our primary goal, through consultation with local Native people, was to connect the public to those stories and hopefully generate the dialogue we see missing in the settler narrative of the Lane County Historical Museum.
+Our goal was not to tell those stories—as they are not ours to tell—but to invite you to learn from this representation of tribal lifeways, cultures, and traditions and leave with a desire to learn more.
+We offered only a glimpse into the complex and deep history of Native people in Western Oregon.

-Our secondary goal is to actively disrupt limiting, damaging, and long-held misconceptions about Native people.
+Our secondary goal was to actively disrupt limiting, damaging, and long-held misconceptions about Native people.
 Many visitors to history museums arrive with commonly held stereotypes and misinformation.
 Unfortunately, history museums often perpetuate these and therefore affirm false information.
-We aim to interrupt those misconceptions and at the same time we introduce more meaningful notions of Native cultures for you to consider.
+We aimed to interrupt those misconceptions and, at the same time, we introduced more meaningful notions of Native cultures for you to consider.
 We hope you will unlearn some things, learn a few more, and leave with a new appreciation for the resistance, resilience, and revitalization of Native cultures and lifeways.
 We also hope you develop a new appreciation for the great efforts of these people, whose hearts are in this land.

-Development of “Guidelines for Museums with Native American Collections (GMNAC)”
+Project: Development of “Standards of Excellence for Museums with Native American Collections (SEMNAC)”

 Many museums with Native collections seek to engage in meaningful dialogue with descendent communities in an effort to better represent their histories and cultures and are perplexed or daunted by this work.
-The Guidelines for Museums with Native American Collections (GMNAC) is a comprehensive document for use by museums with Native collections for the purpose of clarifying their roles as stewards and ultimately to improve the museum field as it relates to Native American peoples, communities, and cultural items.
-The GMNAC document will provide support for institutions to become true community partners, enabling them to connect collections with descendent communities for more meaningful, relevant and culturally sensitive interpretation and documentation.
-The GMNAC document will integrate the Museums and Communities/Communities and Museums Guidelines set forth by the School for Advanced Research, Indian Arts Research Center as its foundation and expand upon these by aligning it with AAM’s Standards of Excellence.
-The final GMNAC document will serve to guide all aspects of work within museums holding Native collections, for the purpose of educating governing and executive boards and staff, collections and curatorial staff as well as education, development, security and volunteers.
+The Standards of Excellence for Museums with Native American Collections (SEMNAC) is a comprehensive document for use by museums with Native collections for the purpose of clarifying their roles as stewards and ultimately to improve the museum field as it relates to Native American peoples, communities, and cultural items.
+The SEMNAC document will provide support for institutions to become true community partners, enabling them to connect collections with descendant communities for more meaningful, relevant and culturally sensitive interpretation and documentation.
+The SEMNAC document will integrate the Museums and Communities/Communities and Museums Guidelines set forth by the School for Advanced Research, Indian Arts Research Center as its foundation and expand upon these by aligning it with AAM’s Standards of Excellence.
+The final SEMNAC document will serve to guide all aspects of work within museums holding Native collections, for the purpose of educating governing and executive boards and staff, collections and curatorial staff as well as education, development, security and volunteers.
 In addition, it will provide a step by step guide for communication, public engagement and visitor experience.
 The document will set forth a set of tools that will enable museums to move confidently in the direction of decolonizing and sensitizing practices.

 - Emphasize the enormous responsibility and accountability inherent in the stewardship of Native collections

-- Educate the museum field about the damaging colonial legacy of collecting and provide strategies for culturally relevant and appropriate care of these items as well as pathways for outreach to descendent communities
+- Educate the museum field about the damaging colonial legacy of collecting and provide strategies for culturally relevant and appropriate care of these items as well as pathways for outreach to descendant communities

 - Provide support for Native American museum professionals, staff, board members, volunteers